Dawit-Sh/dotfiles-/README.md

 # dotfiles-
-i3 and all that jazz
+forked from https://github.com/Besufikad17/dotfiles and tweaked to my likings